elliewix/IS-452-Spring2019/readme.md

 # A public repo for the my Fall 2017 IS452 lecture notes

+## Status

+This is now complete and will no longer be added to.
+This repo will now be the basis for the Spring 2018 semester.

 ## About

 This is the repo for the IS452 A/AO class materials that I can make public, but mainly for the notebooks containing my lecure notes and occasionaly slides.
 The spring 2017 repo can be found [here](https://github.com/elliewix/LIS452-Spring2017Lectures).